 It's also the same with names that are too long.

 “The Amazing Awesome Cupcake Store” might be a great name but try getting it onto business cards, T-shirts and baseball caps.
 Where possible keep you domain name toa few short words and as few syllables as possible.

 Go With The Flow When Choosing Your Blog Name

 It's more than likely that there are lots of blogs in your niche already and you may be tempted to make yourself stand out by using a quirky blog name.
 Resist the temptation.
 There is a time and place for quirky as we'll see in a moment.

-Next search for “<keyword > Blogs” and do the same.
+Next search for “<niche> Blogs” and do the same.

-If you do a search for fashion blogs, you'll find that the blog names are mostly quirky
+Now if you do the same for fashion blogs we get something totally different you'll find that the blog names are mostly quirky blog names.

 By now you should have an idea of the type of blog name that you want so it's onto the final straight and choosing the right name for your blog.